Craig Davies (footballer)

 Craig Martin Davies (born 9 January 1986) is a former professional footballer who played as a striker.
+In a 16-year professional career, he scored 118 goals in 516 league and cup games.
 Born in England, he was capped seven times for Wales in an eight-year international career.

-He started his career at Manchester City, though became a first team regular at Oxford United between 2004 and 2006.
-He spent a brief time in Italy with Hellas Verona, but swiftly returned to England on loan with Wolverhampton Wanderers, before signing with Oldham Athletic in 2007.
-Spending time on loan with Stockport County in 2008, he left Oldham the following year and signed to Brighton & Hove Albion.
+Davies started his career at Manchester City, though he became a first-team regular at Oxford United between 2004 and 2006.
+He briefly spent time in Italy with Hellas Verona.
+He swiftly returned to England on loan with Wolverhampton Wanderers before signing with Oldham Athletic in 2007.
+Spending time on loan with Stockport County in 2008, he left Oldham the following year and signed with Brighton & Hove Albion.
 Enjoying loan spells with Yeovil Town and Port Vale, he transferred permanently to Chesterfield in 2010, who he helped to win the League Two title in his first season.
-He signed with Barnsley in July 2011, before being sold to Bolton Wanderers for £300,000 in January 2013.
-He joined Preston North End on loan 12 months later after losing his place in the Bolton team.
-He signed with Wigan Athletic in July 2015, and helped the club to win promotion as champions of League One.
-He joined Scunthorpe United in January 2017, and then rejoined Oldham Athletic five months later.
+He signed with Barnsley in July 2011 before being sold to Bolton Wanderers for £300,000 in January 2013.
+He joined Preston North End on loan 12 months after losing his place in the Bolton team.
+He signed with Wigan Athletic in July 2015 and helped the club to win promotion as champions of League One.
+He joined Scunthorpe United in January 2017 and rejoined Oldham Athletic five months later.
 He was sold on to Mansfield Town in June 2018 and stayed with the club for two years.

 Club career

+Early career

+Davies was a member of the youth team at Shrewsbury Town and Manchester City.
+He was arrested at Maine Road after fighting with a fan who had attempted to steal a match ticket off him.

-Manchester City to Oxford
+Manchester City

-Davies was a member of the youth team at Shrewsbury Town, and then Manchester City, before moving on to Oxford United in August 2004.
-He made his league debut on 30 August 2004 in a 1–0 win at Notts County.
+Davies moved on to League Two club Oxford United in August 2004.
+He made his league debut under the stewardship of Ramón Díaz on 30 August 2004 in a 1–0 win at Notts County.
+He was suspended two months later, along with two other youth team players, for being unwitting accomplices to a leud prank on a fellow youth team player by first-team striker Julian Alsop.
 He signed a contract extension in February 2005.
-He went on to score 8 goals in 29 appearances for the first team during the season and came close to signing for Premier League side Charlton Athletic in June 2005.
+Speaking in September 2005, manager Brian Talbot praised him for his "pace and aggression" after having previously been critical of the player for his perceived selfishness and choosing Lee Bradbury and Steve Basham ahead of him.
+He went on to score eight goals in 29 appearances for the first-team during the season and came close to signing for Premier League side Charlton Athletic in June 2005.
+He was out of favour under Talbot and the club looked to move him on.
+After leaving the Kassam Stadium, Davies spoke out against Talbot, saying the manager forced him to submit a transfer request and "he has achieved nothing [as a manager]".